pmemo/Router/README.md

 ### Middlewares

 Protect access to routes by adding middlewares to route or group.
 If false then returns http status code 403.
+Or to make changes in requests and providing values to next middlewares or routes.

 ```php
 Router::get('/', 'SomeClass@someMethod')->middleware(false); // 403